Varunmargam/My_Blogs/clklhezma000209iaennd4wol.md

 * "**HEAD**" - The HEAD branch represents the currently active or checked-out branch

+📝Note: Every branch has its HEAD pointer pointing to the latest commit on that particular branch.

 * A **default** branch is present in every repository called `main` in the GitHub repo and `master` in the local Git repository where all the changes in the project are tracked via a commit after finalizing the changes by the owner of the project.

 * **Local & Remote branches** - Local branches are the branches created on our local repository.
 Remote branches are the branches created on the GitHub repository they are mostly for synchronizing with the local branches.
 We mostly work on our local branches and push or publish these branches on our GitHub.